Changes to EuroMillions in September 2016

 Monthly Bonus Draw

 A Monthly Bonus Draw has also been introduced for UK players, which provides a prize pool of £1 million in the second EuroMillions draw of each month.
 The date for entries for the first UK Monthly Bonus Draw has yet to be set, but will be announced here very soon.
-If you play EuroMillions online or by subscription, you will automatically receive one entry for every line you play.
+If you play EuroMillions online or by subscription, you will automatically receive one entry for the draw for every line you play.
 If you play EuroMillions through of any of the authorised retailers in the UK, you will need to register your physical ticket online for the chance to take part in the Monthly Bonus Draw.
 Visit our dedicated UK Monthly Bonus Draw page to learn more.